 Few professions have the potential to impact lives like teaching.
 Our nationally-accredited, cohort-based teaching program offers degrees in elementary and secondary education, as well as coursework to support continuing learning and accreditation.
 Teaching faculty focus on instructional strategies and methods, best practices, research-driven theory, practical experiences and prepare teaching candidates for an Oregon Preliminary Licensure.

-Standing in front of her 2nd grade class as a new teacher at Lava Ridge Elementary School, Rachael Schuetz loved what she was doing.
+Standing in front of her second-grade class as a new teacher at Lava Ridge Elementary School, Rachael Schuetz loved what she was doing.
 In her spare time, she thought of ways new teachers could be even better prepared.
-Josie Thomas, one of her young students, imagined becoming a teacher too, one day.
+Josie Thomas, one of her young students, imagined becoming a teacher too.
 Fast forward 15 years, and both are realizing their dreams.
-Schuetz is now director of education and graduate programs at OSU-Cascades, helping train future teachers.
+Schuetz is now director of education and graduate programs at OSU-Cascades.
 Josie is an OSU-Cascades student, and will soon be in front of a class of her own.

 Endorsements offered at OSU-Cascades